google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 ![](res/candy-count-charts.png)

 <!--
-Think pair share - which visualizations work well, which work poorly
+Think pair share: Which visualizations work well?
+Which work poorly?

 Pie Chart - could work, good if you want to see how the bag has been portioned out as a whole Bar Chart - could work, good because the data is categorical better for analysis between individual candy types